oliversabler/face-mask-detection/README.md

-# face-mask-detection
-Face mask detection
+# Face mask detection

 PyTorch model using Kaggle dataset https://www.kaggle.com/datasets/andrewmvd/face-mask-detection

 1. Extract images and annotations
-2. ...
+2. Loop through images and use annotations to mark what face uses mask or not
+3. Train model
+4. ???
+5. Something